-The Master of Science in Accounting (MSAcc) program is designed to accommodate your busy work schedule, allowing you to meet the CPA exam fifth-year requirement and earn your master’s degree in nine months while attending evening classes.
-An 18-month option is available for non-accounting majors.
+The Master of Accounting (MSAcc) program is designed to accommodate your busy work schedule, allowing you to meet the CPA exam fifth-year requirement and earn your master’s degree in nine months while attending evening classes.

 The Master of Business Administration (MBA) program provides experienced professionals and managers with new tools for responding to the challenges of change.
 The program encourages managers to develop the integrated base of knowledge and skills needed to lead organizations facing an increasing pace of change.

 The core curriculum addresses key areas of business knowledge with a focus on finance, accounting, marketing, operations, ethics, human behavior and business strategy.
 Perspectives on international business are integrated across courses that emphasize quantitative and qualitative tools for predicting, planning and managing change.